unixwinbsd/unixbsdshell.github.io/_posts/2025/nop-25/2025-11-22-download-youtube-video-with-youtube-dl-cmd.md

 The youtube-dl application is a small command-line program for downloading videos from YouTube.com, Metacafe.com, Google Videos, Photobucket Videos, Yahoo Video, Dailymotion, and more. youtube-dl is a Python-based utility for downloading videos from various websites.
 It can be run on Linux, FreeBSD, or Windows operating systems.

-This article will discuss how to use youtube-dl, what capabilities this utility provides to users, and what useful features the developer has included.
+This article will discuss how to use `youtube-dl`, what capabilities this utility provides to users, and what useful features the developer has included.
 We're using the FreeBSD operating system for this article.

 ## 1. Installing YouTube-dl